capri-xiyue/vllm/docs/serving/online_serving/renderer.md

     - Render chat completions

 For the post processing counterpart that turns generated token IDs back into OpenAI compatible responses, see the [Derenderer APIs](derenderer.md).

+For how this API compares with `/v1/chat/completions` and `/inference/v1/generate`, and where multimodal preprocessing gets duplicated across a disaggregated deployment, see [Preprocessing Pipelines](preprocessing_pipelines.md).